Ilyaberdar/dex_arbitrage/README.md

 # 💸 Flashloan Arbitrage Bot on Uniswap V3

 This project contains a Solidity smart contract that performs flashloans via Uniswap V3 and enables arbitrage between tokens.
-The off-chain logic (e.g., arbitrage opportunity detection) is handled by an external C++ or JavaScript bot.
+The off-chain logic (e.g., arbitrage opportunity detection) is handled by an external Rust or JavaScript bot.

 ---